BlaqueDevs/se-assignment-day-4-software-project-management-usanCode/README.md

 ## 9. How can clearly defining the problem help in developing a more effective software solution?

+Answer:

+It is like solving a math problem.
+First we have to understand the problem by detecting datas and understand well what is asked.
+From that we will know how to find the solution.
+So first, we have to explain the problem, then highlight specific pain points faced by the audience.
+We can use visuals like charts, images ect..

+From that, we can find answers therefore getting an effective solution.

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?